celsom3/celsomireles.com/source/_posts/Five-Dollars-An-Apple.md

 > La gente!
 Unida!
 Jamas será vencida!

-Who know what that means?!
+Who knows what that means?!
 She'll check it out after getting lunch.

 She walks into the Circle K.